 During the project, Life Lema partners have been working together to develop different technologies and methodologies to better understand the issue of Marine Litter.
 If you are interested on the project´s technical information, here you have our report.
-Links to download the report: 1st part
+Links to download the final technical report

 The 12th and 13th of November 2019 the sixth edition of the Atlantic conference will be celebrated in Portugal.
 This conference gathers different companies that are looking for funding to develop a cutting-edge and sustainable technology.
 In order to do that, the executive agency for

 The past 17th of September we received incredible news: One of our little ships had arrived to Hawaii!
 This wooden ships were first made and then left on the sea with the aim of involving the society for several reasons.
 Firstly, the manufacturing of the